Sean Kugler: Coaching career

-Early years
+Early life

 Kugler began his coaching career as a graduate assistant coach for Florida high schools Tampa Bay Vo-Tech and Gaither HS while completing his degree in education at the University of South Florida (USF).
 After three years in Florida, he spent the next eight seasons (1993-2000) at UTEP, working his way from graduate assistant (1993), to tight ends coach in (1994), and finally to offensive line coach (1995–2000).

 First NFL stint

 Kugler got his first professional coaching experience in 2001 as a tight end coach with the Detroit Lions of the NFL.
 He later worked his way into a role as offensive line coach in 2004.

 There's absolutely no question that he's the best football coach I've ever been around.